-We see a large number of men and women with back pain in our Aloha, Beaverton office, and First Choice Chiropractic & Rehab finds that quite a few cases of back pain originate in the sacroiliac (SI) joint.
+We see a large number of men and women with back pain in our Aloha, Beaverton office, and Oregon Medical Centers finds that quite a few cases of back pain originate in the sacroiliac (SI) joint.
 Investigation has revealed that around twenty-five percent of all back pain begins in the SI joint, and now fresh research ratifies what we have noticed in our office: chiropractic is an effective method for treating this pain.

 In the study released in the Journal of Bodywork and Movement Therapies, 32 women who suffered from sacroiliac joint dysfunction were split into two groups and asked to participate in one of two treatment methods. one group went through a chiropractic adjustment only at the sacroiliac joint, and the second group received an adjustment to the sacroiliac joint and the lumbar spine.